Call us today from 9:30am: +44 117 313 3300

-11 days Longyearbyen, Svalbard Archipelago, Spitsbergen
+loaction Longyearbyen, Svalbard Archipelago, Spitsbergenbard

-With selected voyages during July’s polar summer, depart from the port of Longyearbyen on the remote island of Spitsbergen, the largest island of the Norwegian archipelago, Svalbard.
+With selected voyages during July’s polar summer, depart from the port of Longyearbyenon the remote island of Spitsbergen, the largest island of the Norwegian archipelago, Svalbard.
 This collection of nine main islands is north of mainland Europe in the frigid waters of the Arctic Ocean.

 In one of the leading and most advanced ice strengthened ships to grace polar climes, you will explore both the islands and the many inlets, fjords and pack ice around this fascinating region.